Solvable Tuple Patterns and Their Applications to Program Verification: Introduction

 \subsubsection{Combination with Arithmetic Reasoning}

-Whilst solvable tuple patterns have attractive features as mentioned above, invariants expressed by solvable tuple patterns are often not strong enough for the purpose of program verification.
+Whilst CSTPs have attractive features as mentioned above, invariants expressed by CSTPs are not always strong enough for the purpose of program verification, especially for programs using a combination of lists and integers.
 For example, consider the following program. \begin{multicols}{2}

 \end{multicols}